S-BDT: Distributed Differentially Private Boosted Decision Trees: Scalable distributed learning

-\boldparagraph{Discussion} Our accountant can measure subsampled Rényi DP, giving \dpgbdt a privacy amplification by subsampling.
-This sets our accounting apart from the accounting of closest prior work ~\cite{li2020privacy} that utilizes parallel and sequential composition for differential privacy.
-Our accountant is further generic, in that one can plug in the Rényi DP bound of any mechanism to obtain a privacy amplification by subsampling with accurate and robust accounting.
+\boldparagraph{Discussion.} Our accountant can measure subsampled Rényi DP, giving \dpgbdt a privacy amplification by subsampling.
+This sets our accounting apart from the accounting of prior works that utilized parallel and sequential composition for DP.
+Our accountant is generic: the RDP bound of any mechanism can be plugged in to obtain an accurate and robust subsampled RDP accounting.